ivangsm/astroblog/data/blog/u2f.md

 Universal 2nd Factor (U2F) is an open standard that strengthens and simplifies two-factor authentication (2FA) using specialized Universal Serial Bus (USB) or near-field communication (NFC) devices.

 The main use of these keys is as a means of two-factor authentication on various websites that support them.
-However in our operating systems they can also be used as a two-factor authentication method or as a direct replacement for our passwords in certain applications.
+However, in our operating systems they can also be used as a two-factor authentication method or as a direct replacement for our passwords in certain applications.

-This time I will show you how to configure these keys in Archlinux.
+This time, I will show you how to configure these keys in Arch Linux.

 ### How to install?

-#### Installation in Archlinux
+#### Installation in Arch Linux

 We need to install the package named **pam-u2f** with our package manager